EduRibeiro00/resume/education.typ

   )
   - Final cumulative GPA: 18\/20.
   - *Relevant coursework:* Systems Architecture, Distributed Systems, Web App Development, Algorithms & Data Structures, Artificial Intelligence.
-  - Received Merit Scholarships in the 2018\/19 and 2019\/20 Academic Years, given to the best students in Portugal.
+  - Received *Merit Scholarships in the 2018\/19 and 2019\/20 Academic Years*, given to the best students in Portugal.
   - Part of the *Informatics Engineering Student Branch*, where I organized and led several projects, workshops and events.
   - Studied abroad for one semester, through the ERASMUS program, at *Aalto University*, in Espoo, Finland.
 ]